mindscan-de/BrightFlux/README.md

   * link video time stamps to data frame time stamps / create a sync with video, by selecting a log entry
   * save sync positions to video annotation files as extra reference data
   * load sync positions from video annotation files with reference data (sync also works after load)
+* Select a message for search with FuriousIron; search using FuriousIron Backend
+  * open search tools, show list of files (no file details yet)

 Also one note, just because the features are implemented somehow, it doesn't mean, that they are easy to use